DigitalSlideArchive/DSA-WSI-DeID/USAGE.rst

 Many of the workflow states provide controls to allow the user to indicate PHI that should be redacted, staging that PHI for processing.

-The user can inspect the image and metadata for PHI, can mark individual metadata fields for redaction from the ``imported`` or ``quarantine`` state, and can indicate if any of the non-primary images should be redacted.
+The user can inspect the image and metadata for PHI, can mark individual metadata fields for redaction from the ``imported`` or ``quarantine`` state, and can indicate if any of the associated images should be redacted.
 When all PHI has been staged for redaction, the user can click the ``Process`` button, which will make a copy of the existing image and place that copy in the ``original`` state, and will move the image to the ``processed`` state.
 As part of moving the data to the ``processed`` state, the metadata fields and associated images marked for redaction will be deleted.

 All of the files the DSA handles currently are variants of TIFF.
 When a field is redacted in such a way as to change it (e.g., titles and dates), the original value is completely replaced with the new value.
 When a field or image is redacted completely (any other field other than titles and dates), it is removed.
 Label images that are redacted are replaced with a black image that contains text of the item's new name (this will be the ImageID).